MY SCRIPTURE STUDIES

 We are not meant to be marked with a number, but to bear God’s name in His image.

 The focus of Babylon’s sin is detailed in Revelation 18, where the merchants of the earth weep because their global market has collapsed.
 With the globe awash in debt and the United States alone at about $37.6 trillion.
-The World Bank today broadly supports a total global debt figure of just over $300 trillion, so Revelation 18 hits home.
+The World Bank today broadly supports a total global debt figure of just over $300 trillion, so Revelation 18 hits home on total global debt—which includes debt from governments, households, and corporations.

-The cargo lists—gold, silver, jewels, fine linens, spices, chariots, slaves, and chillingly, at the end, “souls of men” and that show that human trafficking and exploitation are built into the system.
+The Revelation cargo lists—gold, silver, jewels, fine linens, spices, chariots, slaves, and chillingly, at the end, “souls of men” and that may well point toward human trafficking.

 According to ourrescue.com: “A $172.6 billion industry thrives in the shadows of our global economy, profiting from human suffering (International Labour Organization [ILO], Global Estimates Report, 2023).
 Human trafficking generates profits that rival some of the world’s largest corporations, representing not just a moral crisis but a complex economic phenomenon that challenges our understanding of modern markets.
 This exploration reveals the disturbing economics of human trafficking and its far-reaching implications for global commerce and human rights.